mazenmahmoud00/NTI_DIGITAL_IC_SUMMER_2026/README.md

 reg [31:0] mem [0:255];
 ```

-Instructions are addressed using `A[31:2]`, reflecting 32-bit word-aligned instructions.
+Instructions are word-aligned and accessed using the appropriate address bits.

+The instruction memory is initialized with machine-code HEX files generated from the assembly test programs.

+---

-### `reg_file.v`
+## `reg_file.v`

-Implements the RISC-V register file with:
+Implements the RISC-V register file.

+The register file provides:

 * Two read ports
 * One write port
 * Register write enable
-* Clocked writes
+* Clocked register writes

-The testbench accesses the internal register array for verification.
+The testbench also checks register contents to verify the processor's execution results.

+---

-### `alu.v`
+## `alu.v`

-Performs arithmetic and logical operations.
+The ALU performs the main arithmetic and logical operations.

-Current ALU operations include:
+Current operations include:

 ```text
 ADD